 If found guilty of abandoning a vehicle on a highway or on land in the open air, a person can be fined up to £2,500, or a term of not exceeding three months imprisonment, or both.
-In lieu of prosecution, the Dorset Council's Waste Enforcement Team will issue an FPN of £200, reduced to £150 if paid within the first 7 days.
+In lieu of prosecution, the Dorset Council's Environmental Enforcement Team will issue an FPN of £200, reduced to £150 if paid within the first 7 days.

-- Check the abandoned vehicle registration number on the .gov website to ascertain tax and MOT status and print off.
-This must be done before visiting the site and before applying to the DVLA for any registered keeper details. - Any vehicles reported which are on public roads that are untaxed for 2 months and 1 day or more or are SORN Vehicles on the public highway (except in certain exempt circumstances as set out by this policy) will be dealt with under the Dorset Council Untaxed Vehicle Enforcement Policy as at 6.1.1 below. - Visually inspect the vehicle on site and complete an abandoned vehicle report using a Dorset Council's Waste Enforcement Team abandoned vehicle sheet (Appendix 3).
+- Check the abandoned vehicle registration number on the .gov website to ascertain tax status. - Any vehicles reported which are on public roads that are untaxed for 2 months and 1 day or more or are SORN Vehicles on the public highway (except in certain exempt circumstances as set out by this policy) will be dealt with under the Dorset Council Untaxed Vehicle Enforcement Policy as at 6.2 below. - Visually inspect the vehicle on site and complete an abandoned vehicle notice.
 Fill out as much information as possible.
+Indicate on this notice the timescale relating to its removal by Dorset Council.
+Immediate, 24 hours (detriment to the environment), 7 days (public road) or 15 days private land).
+Also include the W3W location and contact details of the enforcement officer.
-Always take a photograph/s of the abandoned vehicle at the location. - If necessary, complete a 24/zero-hour notice (vehicle of no value), 7-day notice (on public highway) or 15 day notice (private land) on site and stick it on the drivers' window or windscreen.
-Take a photograph of the notice on the abandoned vehicle. - Apply for registered keeper details on the DVLA computer.
-Only an authorised officer employed directly by Dorset Council's Waste Enforcement Team can undertake this and it must only be used for this offence.
-Enter enquiry on to the log sheet (hard copy only).
-Keep paperwork (ABV sheet and photo) for each ABV in sequence with log sheet. - Send first letter to registered keeper (Appendix 4) instructing them to remove the vehicle from the area. - Once the notice has expired (7 days for vehicles on public highway and 15 days for vehicles on private land), an authorised officer will revisit the area to establish if the letter / notice has been adhered to by the registered keeper.
-Subsequently, if it is found that the vehicle is no longer at the location, the date of the revisit and a brief note needs to be written on the Dorset Council's Waste Enforcement Team abandoned vehicle sheet (Appendix 3), stating the vehicle is no longer at the location and has been removed by persons unknown.
-If the vehicle has been removed as detailed above the Lagan case needs to be updated and closed. - If, after the notice has expired or for other reasons, the decision is made to remove the vehicle, enter all relevant details onto the abandoned vehicle spreadsheet on the network (Appendix 5).
-Use next consecutive reference number on spreadsheet as the log number for that vehicle. - Complete Form A (Appendix 6) save in folder and email to wasteteam@dorsetcouncil.gov.uk and to the contractor, simon@wsrecycling.co.uk.

-- Email should contain request to the contractor for removal, vehicle details (registration, make, model, and colour), exact location (GIS, postcode) and date to be removed.
-A picture of the vehicle sent with the email is also useful.
-Ask for notification from contractor that vehicle has been removed on date requested. - The vehicle will then be stored for 21 days at the contractor's premises and then destroyed/dismantled.
-Vehicles of no value can be destroyed immediately. - Update Lagan and complete ABV spreadsheet when the vehicle has been removed - If the owner contacts Dorset Council's Waste Enforcement Team after the vehicle has been removed from the highway/land and it has not yet been destroyed, the owner may collect the vehicle from the contractor at a cost.
-This is usually the removal fee and a charge for storage (daily charge since removal date) and will be negotiated between the contractor and the vehicle owner. - If an owner of a vehicle is identified at any stage of the process, dependant on individual case circumstance, Dorset Council's Waste Enforcement Team have the discretion to issue an FPN for abandoning a vehicle under the Refuse Disposal (Amenity) Act 1978.
+Attach the notice to the vehicle in a prominent position and take a picture of the notice attached to the vehicle.
+Take further pictures of the vehicle showing its condition and location.

+- Apply for registered keeper details from the Dorset Police. - Send a letter to registered keeper (Appendix 4) instructing them to remove the vehicle from the area.
+The set removal period will be dated from the date the letter is sent.
+If there is no recorded keeper, then this period will be from the date the notice is attached to the vehicle. - Once the notice has expired (7 days for vehicles on public highway and 15 days for vehicles on private land), an authorised officer will revisit the area to establish if the letter / notice has been adhered to by the registered keeper.
+Subsequently, if it is found that the vehicle is no longer at the location, the date of the revisit and a brief note needs to be entered on the abandoned vehicles spreadsheet.
+If the vehicle has been removed as detailed above the case needs to be updated and closed. - If, after the notice has expired or for other reasons, the decision is made to remove the vehicle, complete the abandoned vehicle lift request.
+Email this request to Matt@wsrecycling.co.uk - This email should contain, vehicle details (registration, make, model, and colour), exact location (W3W, postcode).
+A picture of the vehicle should be sent with the email.
+Ask for notification from contractor that vehicle has been removed. - The vehicle will then be stored for 21 days at the contractor's premises and then destroyed/dismantled.
+Vehicles of no value can be destroyed immediately. - If the owner contacts Dorset Council's Environmental Enforcement Team after the vehicle has been removed from the highway/land and it has not yet been destroyed, the owner may collect the vehicle from the contractor at a cost.
+This is usually the removal fee and a charge for storage. - If an owner of a vehicle is identified at any stage of the process, dependant on individual case circumstance, Dorset Council's Environmental Enforcement Team have the discretion to issue an FPN for abandoning a vehicle under the Refuse Disposal (Amenity) Act 1978. - All stages of the process will be recorded on the abandoned vehicles spreadsheet.
+All related documents will be saved in the abandoned vehicles file.